kookiatsuetrong/starter/README.md

 ## Spring 6.0 / Spring Boot 3.0 Web Application

-This project is a example
+This project is a sample
 Spring Boot web service
 and web application.
 The foundation frameworks